kentmacdonald2/battle-snake-2017/README.md

 ###2017 Battlesnake Advanced Division Entry

-We used and aggresive strategy that looks for food and relatively save positioning via "AStar" search using a straight line distance heuristic
+We used an aggresive strategy that looks for food and relatively save positioning via AStar search using a straight line distance heuristic

 (general info about deploying python-based battlesnakes below)